Chart Color Schemes

 Infrastructure

-Ascot has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Ascot has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects that may impact this area.
-Key projects include Victory Christian College Epsom Campus, Maiden Gully Road/Calder Highway Intersection Upgrade, Epsom Village Shopping Centre Redevelopment, and Maiden Gully Growth Area.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects likely to affect the area.
+Notable projects include Victory Christian College Epsom Campus, Maiden Gully Road/Calder Highway Intersection Upgrade, Epsom Village Shopping Centre Redevelopment, and Maiden Gully Growth Area.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.